GenesisEducationKyiv/software-engineering-school-4-0-hrvadl/sub/README.md

    - `cfg` contains config which is read from environment vars.
    - `app` is an abstraction with all services initialization.
-   - `transport` contains all transport layer logic: grpc server and clients.
+   - `transport` contains all transport layer logic: grpc server.
    - `service` contains all services with domain logic.
-   - `storage` contains everything related to the persistance layer: connection to db logic & repositories.
+   - `storage` contains everything related to the persistance layer: connection to db logic & repositories with domain models.
+   - `archtest` contains architecture dependency checks.

-4. `cmd` contains entrypoints to the program.
+3. `cmd` contains entrypoints to the program.
-5. `migrations` contains db migrations which is run on service start-up.
+4. `migrations` contains db migrations which is run on service start-up.